Minitel: History

-A trial with just 55 residential and business telephone customers using experimental terminals began in Saint-Malo on 15 July 1980, two days after a 13 July presentation by Minitel to President Valéry Giscard d'Estaing.
-This expanded to 2,500 customers in other regions in autumn 1980.
-Starting in May 1981, 4,000 experimental terminals with a different design were distributed in Ille-et-Vilaine, and commercial service using Minitel terminals began in 1982.
+A trial involving 55 residential and business telephone customers using experimental terminals commenced in Saint-Malo on 15 July 1980, two days after a presentation to President Valéry Giscard d'Estaing on 13 July.
+This trial expanded to 2,500 customers in other regions in autumn 1980.
+Beginning in May 1981, 4,000 experimental terminals with a different design were distributed in Ille-et-Vilaine, and commercial service using Minitel terminals was launched in 1982.
+By the end of 1983, there were 120,000 Minitel terminals in France.
+It became highly successful in 1984 when the French government distributed free Minitel terminals to households.

+Minitel became a financial success for the PTT, as using the service cost the 2022 equivalent of 30 euro cent per minute.
+The telephone company primarily provided the white pages, while establishing infrastructure for other entities to offer services.
+Minitel facilitated access to various categories including the phone directory (free), mail-order retail companies, airline or train ticket purchases, information services, databases, message boards, online dating services, and computer games.

+By 1985, games and electronic messaging accounted for 42 percent of Minitel traffic, with messaging alone representing 17 percent of traffic by 1988.
+The platform became particularly popular among young people, who would engage in late-night sessions playing text-based online video games.

-By early 1986 1.4 million terminals were connected to Minitel, with plans to distribute another million by the end of the year.
-This was met with opposition from newspapers worried about competition from an electronic network.
-In 1980, Ouest France wrote that Minitel would "separate people from each other and endanger social relationships".
-To reduce the opposition from the newspapers, they were allowed to establish the first consumer services on Minitel.
-Libération offered 24-hour online news, such as results from events at the 1984 Summer Olympics in Los Angeles that occurred overnight in France.
-Providers advertised their own services in their own publications, which helped market the overall Minitel network.
-Others founded newspapers solely to create Minitel services.
+By early 1986, 1.4 million terminals were connected to the Minitel network, with plans to distribute an additional million by the end of the year.
+This expansion faced opposition from newspapers concerned about competition from an electronic network.
+In 1980, Ouest-France expressed the concern that Minitel would "separate people from each other and endanger social relationships".
+To mitigate opposition from the newspapers, they were permitted to establish the first consumer services on Minitel.
+Libération offered 24-hour online news, including results from events at the 1984 Summer Olympics in Los Angeles that occurred overnight in France.
+Providers promoted their services in their own publications, which helped to market the Minitel network.
+Newspapers were founded specifically to create Minitel services.

-By 1988 three million terminals were installed, with 100,000 new units installed monthly.
-The telephone directory received 23 million calls monthly, with 40,000 updates daily.
-About 6,000 other services were available, with 250 added monthly.
-France Télécom estimated that almost 9 million terminals—including web-enabled personal computers (Windows, Mac OS, and Linux)—had access to the network at the end of 1999, and that it was used by 25 million people (of a total population of 60 million).
-Developed by 10,000 companies, in 1996, almost 26,000 different services were available.

-Minitel became a great financial success for the PTT, as using the service cost the 2022 equivalent of 30 euro cent per minute.

-The telephone company only provided the white pages, otherwise building infrastructure for others to provide services.
-Minitel allowed access to various categories: